If you’re following a ketogenic diet, even small details can matter. It’s not just obvious carbs you need to think about.

-Ketosis is a metabolic state whereby levels of blood ketones are high and the body relies on fat for fuel rather than carbohydrates; it produces ketone bodies from fat to supply energy due to limited access to glucose.
+Ketosis is a metabolic state whereby levels of blood ketones are high, and the body relies on fat for fuel rather than carbohydrates; it produces ketone bodies from fat to supply energy due to limited access to glucose.

 Here’s how it happens:

-After a prolonged period with reduced dietary carbohydrate intake, glucose levels become depleted and are no longer sufficient for normal fat oxidation to occur or to supply the brain and nervous system with fuel.
+After a prolonged period of reduced dietary carbohydrate intake, glucose levels become depleted and are no longer sufficient for normal fat oxidation to occur or to supply the brain and nervous system with fuel.

 Because free fatty acids are unable to cross the blood-brain barrier, they cannot supply a source of energy for the brain.
 Thus glucose is the preferred source of fuel.

 With minimal glucose coming in through diet, the body has to find another source: fats.
+This is where the weight loss comes from.
+(1)

 When blood sugar levels decrease, insulin levels do as well, which triggers the release of stored fatty acids.
 These fatty acids are what are converted to ketones by the liver and supply the body with energy.
+(3)

 That’s why increased energy is one of the benefits of being in ketosis.